-OH MY GOODNESS this 4-ingredient raspberry mango sorbet recipe is as delicious as it is beautiful.
+OH MY GOODNESS this 4-ingredient homemade sorbet recipe made with frozen mango and frozen raspberries is as delicious as it is beautiful.

 It might just be the perfect easy summer dessert!